aws/aws-connected-device-framework/source/packages/services/certificatevendor/README.md

 The certificate vendor manages the rotation of certificates involving a number of moving parts across CDF and AWS IoT.

 There are two flows for certificate rotation.
 In the fist case, device certificates are pre-created and registered before the rotation request.
 In this case the device requests a new certificate and is vended an S3 presigned URL in order to download the certificate package.
 In the second case, the device provides the certificate vendor module a CSR.
 In this way the device can request an updated certificate while keeping the private key on the device.
 There are two options for CSR case.
-One option is to use ACM PCA to issue the certificate, and another option is to create a certificate from a CA certificate registered with AWS IoT, and CA private key sored in EC2 Parameter store.
+One option is to use ACM PCA to issue the certificate, and another option is to create a certificate from a CA certificate registered with AWS IoT, and CA private key sorted in EC2 Parameter store.

 ## Architecture